Hussain-Naik/PP2-Namaaz-Display/README.md

 - Add refresh to results at midnight to retrive new data.
 - Add reverse geolocation to display user city rather than coordinates.
 - Add addional information for islamic relevance dates.
+- Add feature for when prayer can not be performed.

 ---
 ## Credits